hdShang/arxiv-daily/docs/cs-CV/2025-06-29/papers/250623418v1-why-settle-for-mid-a-probabilistic-viewpoint-to-spatial-relationship.md

 ---
 layout: default
-title: Why Settle for Mid: A Probabilistic Viewpoint to Spatial Relationship Alignment in Text-to-image Models
+title: "Why Settle for Mid: A Probabilistic Viewpoint to Spatial Relationship Alignment in Text-to-image Models"
 ---

 # Why Settle for Mid: A Probabilistic Viewpoint to Spatial Relationship Alignment in Text-to-image Models